florianbar/next-js-google-spreadsheet/server/README.md

 3. Click the "Keys" tab
 4. Click the "Add key" dropdown and select the "Create new key" option
 5. In the modal, select the "JSON" key type and click the "Create" button
-6. Your browser will automatically downloads the file
+6. Your browser will automatically download the file
-7. Move the file into the root diretory of this project
-8. Rename the json file to "credentials.json"
-9. Duplicate the ".env.example" file and rename it to ".env"
+7. Duplicate the ".env.example" file and rename it to ".env"
+8. Copy the content of the downloaded file and paste it in the `GOOGLE_SERVICE_ACCOUNT_CREDENTIALS` field in the ".env" file
+9. Make sure it is in a JSON format.
+No line breaks (i.e. `{"key1": "value", "key2": "value"}`)
 10. Get the spreadsheet ID from the spreadsheet url
-11. Paste it after "SPREADSHEET_ID=" in the ".env" file
+11. Paste it in the `SPREADSHEET_ID` field in the ".env" file
+12. Go to the downloaded file and copy the "client_email" value
-12. Go into the spreadsheet in your browser, click the "Share" button
+13. Go into the spreadsheet in your browser, click the "Share" button
-13. Paste the "client_email" from the "credentials.json" file into the field
+14. Paste the "client_email" into the field
-14. Uncheck "Notify people" and click the "Send" button
+15. Uncheck "Notify people" and click the "Send" button